 They tend to have a wraparound style, which offers a single range of vision with a lens that provides good clarity, sun protection and a fog-resistant coating.

-Jerseys tend to be close-fitting and made of Lycra, although there are more options becoming available that have a blend of merino wool.
+Jerseys tend to be close-fitting and made of Lycra, although some options will contain a blend of Merino wool.

 As with cycling jackets, most jerseys will have a dropped hem at the rear to keep the rider’s lower back covered when leaning forward on the bike.

-If you like to coordinate, most companies have matching sets of jerseys and shorts.
+If you like to colour coordinate, most companies have matching sets of jerseys and shorts.

 Shorts or bibs

 Padded shorts or tights (worn without underwear), are key pieces of kit when it comes to rider comfort.
-The stretchy material moves with the rider, and is often made from a firm, supportive Lycra.
+The stretchy material moves with the rider and is often made from a supportive Lycra fabric.

-They come in different lengths – shorts for warm weather, three-quarter length or knickers, which are good for transitional seasons, and full-length or tights for cold weather.
+Cycling legwear comes in different lengths: shorts for warm weather; three-quarter lengths (sometimes referred to as knickers), which are good for transitional seasons; and full-length or tights for cold weather.

-All of the above are usually available either as shorts/tights, or as bibs, which means they come with shoulder straps.
-Bibs stay in position better and have no compression on the waist or chance of the waistband rolling down.
+All of the above are usually available either as shorts/tights (with a waistband) or as bibs, which means they come with shoulder straps.
+Bibs stay in position better and have no compression on the waist, so there’s no chance of the waistband rolling down.

 The downside to bibs is that they can make going to the toilet more awkward, particularly for women.
-However, many brands have developed solutions to alleviate this awkwardness, with Endura offering zips at the back of their shorts, while Specialized have included quick-release straps.
+However, many brands have developed solutions to alleviate this awkwardness, with Endura offering zips at the back of its shorts, while Specialized has included quick-release straps.

 A good waterproof is essential for riding in wet weather, and many are compact enough that they can be stowed in a rear pocket if the weather brightens up.